MicrosoftDocs/win32/desktop-src/Virtual/cim-affectedjobelement.md

 ---
 title: CIM\_AffectedJobElement class
-description: Represents an association between a job and the CIM\_ManagedElement objects that may be affected by its execution. ms.assetid: '2b2aa04e-b1a3-454e-844d-37f61c2a3916'
+description: Represents an association between a job and the CIM\_ManagedElement objects that may be affected by its execution. ms.assetid: 2b2aa04e-b1a3-454e-844d-37f61c2a3916
+keywords:
+- CIM_AffectedJobElement class Hyper-V
-keywords: ["CIM_AffectedJobElement class Hyper-V", "CIM_AffectedJobElement class Hyper-V , described"]
+- CIM_AffectedJobElement class Hyper-V , described
 topic_type:
 - apiref
 api_name: